bdrsmsdn/autotweetbot/README.md

 - clone this repo
 - open terminal n install the dependencies with "npm i"
 - rename the exampleconfig.js to config.js
-- run the program with "node server"
+- run the program with "node app.js"